The Textile Society is committed to supporting and developing the study of textiles in the UK.

 Please note: New members are advised to allow between three to eight working days for their subscription to be processed and their membership to be activated.

 You may make one application only.
 This should include:

 - Your online application form, submitted through your individual Textile Society membership number.

 You must complete all sections of the application form.

-- A clear outline of your project in ‘Word’ or ‘pdf’ format (maximum 500 words, file size up to 8MB).
+- A clear outline of your project submitted in PDF format (maximum 500 words, file size up to 8MB).
 This should describe the concept, research, development and context for the work including:

 - An additional paragraph (maximum 300 words) explaining how the Textile Society funding could further your project.

 - Identification of the approximate cost of materials, research, travel or other proposed expenditure to add context to your application and enable you to plan ahead.

 - A visual presentation of your project consisting of up to 10 slides submitted in PDF format (max file size 24MB).

 - A working liaison with successful applicants in receipt of a bursary is encouraged.